vasilionjea/jqDirect/README.md

 ## Known Issues

-1. <del>When printing directions, the map may fall in between 2 printing pages, therefore showing cut off.</del>
+1. <del>When printing directions, the map may fall in between 2 pages, therefore showing cut off.</del>
 2. On the printed directions the map is positioned incorrectly.